Sex trafficking: Profile and modus operandi of traffickers

-Profile of Traffickers
+Profile of traffickers

+United States

 A 2017 analysis of 1,416 child sex traffickers arrested in the United States in the last decade found that 75.4% of traffickers were male and 24.4% were female.
 The average age of male traffickers was 29.2 years and the average age of female traffickers was 26.3.
 Of those whose race was identified, 71.7% were African American, 20.5% were Caucasian, 3.7% were Hispanic, and the remaining classified as Pacific Islander/Asian and other.

+Federal data from 2020 show similar patterns, with the average defendant in human trafficking prosecutions being a 36-year-old man, while women were more frequently represented in cases involving forced labor.
+Since the Victims of Trafficking and Violence Protection Act of 2000 was enacted, fewer than one percent of federal human trafficking defendants have been corporate entities, with nearly all traffickers being private individuals.
+Most traffickers acted independently rather than as part of organized criminal networks, having pre-existing relationships with their victims, such as employers, partners, friends, or through social media.

+According to the National Sexual Violence Resource Center, many human traffickers are financially motivated.
+While trafficking other people for their own monetary gain, some traffickers will also promise their victims things like financial stability and other basic necessities, including shelter.
+Making these promises to their victims sometimes help them recruit other people to be trafficked which expands the traffickers financial gains.